Sample Sentences for

 standard suffix: The suffix "-tion", converts a verb into a noun that denotes the action or result of the verb.
 Typically, there is a slight change in the ending of the root verb, as in action, education, and observation.

-illustrate = act as pictures to accompany
+illustrate = show with pictures

 • Or a kid with a brand-new box of crayons illustrating his science lesson: ROY G BIV. (source)